nasa/cumulus/packages/sled/README.md

 `<message-name>` is the basename of the example message under `example/messages/` to use as input and output, e.g. `basic` or `jsonpath`.

+## Validation

+To use the sled validation:

+1. Define JSON schemas for the task input, output, and config.
+2. Place a path to these schemas in the `cumulus.json` file per task.

+If a schema is not present, its validation will be skipped.

 ## Use

 To use the sled: